Bastille: Architecture and organisation

-By the late 18th century, the Bastille had come to separate the more aristocratic quarter of Le Marais in the old city from the working class district of the faubourg Saint-Antoine that lay beyond the Louis XIV boulevard.
+By the late 18th century, the Bastille had come to separate the more aristocratic quarter of The Marais in the old city from the working class district of the faubourg Saint-Antoine that lay beyond the Louis XIV boulevard.
 The Marais was a fashionable area, frequented by foreign visitors and tourists, but few went beyond the Bastille into the faubourg.
 The faubourg was characterised by its built-up, densely populated areas, particularly in the north, and its numerous workshops producing soft furnishings.
 Paris as a whole had continued to grow, reaching slightly less than 800,000 inhabitants by the reign of Louis XVI, and many of the residents around the faubourg had migrated to Paris from the countryside relatively recently.
 The Bastille had its own street address, being officially known as No. 232, rue Saint-Antoine.

 Structurally, the late-18th century Bastille was not greatly changed from its 14th-century predecessor.
 The eight stone towers had gradually acquired individual names: running from the north-east side of the external gate, these were La Chapelle, Trésor, Comté, Bazinière, Bertaudière, Liberté, Puits and Coin.
 La Chapelle contained the Bastille's chapel, decorated with a painting of Saint Peter in chains.
 Trésor took its name from the reign of Henry IV, when it had contained the royal treasury.
 The origins of the name of Comté tower are unclear; one theory is that the name refers to the County of Paris.
 Bazinière was named after Bertrand de La Bazinière, a royal treasurer who was imprisoned there in 1663.
 Bertaudière was named after a medieval mason who died building the structure in the 14th century.
 Liberté tower took its name either from a protest in 1380, when Parisians shouted the phrase outside the castle, or because it was used to house prisoners who had more freedom to walk around the castle than the typical prisoner.
 Puits tower contained the castle well, while Coin formed the corner of the Rue Saint-Antoine.